lukebrider-woolard-cgi/known-world-encyclopaedia/D&D/Player Characters/Active/Magnar.md

 	- has innate knowledge of drawing power from gods
 #### Backstory Notes
 - Has a strong connection to the god of the moons
-- Was imprisoned and used by three magi for his powers - they took him in after killing his clan
+- Was imprisoned and used by three [[Mages|magi]] for his powers - they took him in after killing his clan
 #### Current Story Notes
-- Is on the run from the three magi after finally learning the truth about them
+- Is on the run from the three [[Mages|magi]] after finally learning the truth about them
 #### Relationships
 - Deceased clan
-- Three magi - former captors and now hunters
+- Three [[Mages|magi]] - former captors and now hunters
 #### Secrets
 None
 #### Flavour